nvdaes/clipContentsDesigner/readme.md

 *	The above command can be changed from NVDA menu, Preferences submenu, Input gestures dialog, Configuration category.
 *	Confirmations won't be requested when a message box of NVDA is still opened.
 In those cases, actions will be inmediately performed

+## Changes for 8.0 ##

+* The add-on settings are shown in the corresponding category of the NVDA Settings dialog.
 ## Changes for 7.0

 * In the dialog to configure the Emulate copy and Emulate cut functionalities at installation, if you choose no, the commands for these features will be removed, so that you can restore the normal behavior for control+c and control+x.